jaspervdj/swipl-block/README.markdown

         :- block foo(?,-).
         :- block foo(-,?).

-- We generate new predicate.
+- We generate a new predicate which must not already exist.
 For example, we generate `compiler_block_foo/2` for a blocking predicate `foo/2`.
 While unlikely, there is no guarantee this predicate does not already exist.